-Although the trails lead upwards, it’s an easy hike, with the paths well marked and boardwalked in most places.
+Although the trails lead upwards, it’s an easy hike, with the paths well-marked and boardwalked in most places.

 Take a boat tour

-In addition to the main park, you can also take boat tours of the island of Visovac, which includes a Franciscan monastery, church, and museum, and Roški slap waterfall.
-The park also offers several other excursions, all which can be found here.
+In addition to the main park, you can also take boat tours of the island of Visovac, which includes a Franciscan monastery, church, museum, and Roški slap waterfall.
+The park also offers several other excursions, all of which can be found here.

 How to get to Krka National Park